Although today’s implants are designed to last many years, it’s possible

 Complications that may follow knee revision surgery are similar to those for knee replacement.
 They include:

-- Dislocation of the new implant.
-The risk of dislocation is twice as high for revision surgery as for a primary knee replacement.
+- dislocation of the new implant, the risk of which is twice as high for revision surgery as for an initial TKR

-- Formation of heterotopic bone, which is bone that develops at the lower end of the femur following surgery.
-Joint infections after surgery put patients at increased risk.
+- formation of heterotopic bone, which is bone that develops at the lower end of the femur following surgery (Joint infections after surgery increase risk for this.)

-As with primary knee replacement, the 30-day mortality rate following knee revision surgery is low, between 0.1 percent and 0.2 percent.
+As with primary knee replacement, the 30-day mortality rate following knee revision surgery is low, between 0.1 percent and 0.2 percent, according to Healthline’s analysis of Medicare and private pay records.
 The estimated complications rates are:

 - deep venous thrombosis: 1.5 percent